torvalds/linux/Documentation/admin-guide/cgroup-v1/memory.rst

 notification, i.e. groups A and B will not receive it.
 This is done to avoid excessive "broadcasting" of messages, which disturbs the system and which is especially bad if we are low on memory or thrashing.
-Group B, will receive notification only if there are no event listers for group C.
+Group B, will receive notification only if there are no event listeners for group C.

 There are three optional modes that specify different propagation behavior: